The prevalence of metabolic health in adults is ‘alarmingly low,’ in the U.S. even among people who are normal weight, a new study finds.

 Knowledge about metabolism has been increasing yet something is missing something.
 Perhaps indirect advice on metabolism through old wisdom that kept hundreds of generations of people slender and strong.
 Continue reading

-Publisher’s NOTE ~ The basis of what you are about to read was written some years ago by a renowned practitioner (now retired) in the cancer field and was updated in November of 2016.
+Publisher’s NOTE ~ The following was originally published on this site on December 31, 2018.
+As of this date, we needed to make a few adjustments and updates to the post, however – the basis of what you are about to read was written some years ago by a renowned practitioner (now retired) in the cancer field and was updated in November of 2016.
 As the Estate approved Editor and Publisher of the writings of Dr. William Donald Kelley, I have taken the Liberty of correcting several minor issues in this post.
 In addition, I have also added the names and contact information for several of those offering services or enzymes – beyond those which were originally offered by the author.
 Also, we have added several video tutorials for your expanded education.

 There has been no attempt to alter the meanings or intent of the author’s original writing.
 You’ll find a link near the end of this post, which will take you to the original column.
 We believe that you will find what is posted here to more beneficial. ~ J. Bennett, Editor and Publisher

 Did you know that periodontal disease affects half the American population?
 This is a true health crisis, since gum disease can not only lead to tooth loss but is also connected to dozens of chronic disease conditions, including breast cancer.
 There is a way out of the cycle of periodontal disease and chronic illness, however.
 As it turns out, flossing may just prevent Breast Cancer.
 Continue reading